Advanced Chronic Obstructive Pulmonary Disease

 College of Family Physicians of Canada

-Palliative and Hospice Care.
+Palliative and hospice Care.
 National Institue on Aging website.
 Available at: https://www.nia.nih.gov/health/what-are-palliative-care-and-hospice-care.
-Accessed June 19, 2019.
+Accessed August 11, 2021.

 EBSCO Information Services is fully accredited by URAC.
 URAC is an independent, nonprofit health care accrediting organization dedicated to promoting health care quality through accreditation, certification and commendation.